American Mathematical Society, Mathematics Research Communities

 Western New York, 45 minutes from the Buffalo Niagara International Airport,

-one hour from Rochester or Niagara Falls.
 Those accepted into this program will receive travel support for

 a summer conference, and will be partially supported for their participation in